perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 10 - Android Forensics.md

 ## Seizure and Isolation
 - Take note of location where mobile phone is collected
 	- Take picture of location using a camera
-- Chain of custody:
+- **Chain of custody:**
 	 - Document to maintain each record of digital evidence from collection to presentation
 	 - Another part of documentation is:
-> 	- Taking pictures of crime scene
+		- Taking pictures of crime scene
-> 	- Acquiring the following:
+		- Acquiring the following:
-> 		- Original state of mobile device
+			- Original state of mobile device
-> 		- Make, model and serial number
+			- Make, model and serial number
-> 		- IMEI number
+			- IMEI number
-> 		- OS version
+			- OS version

 - Take pictures of mobile phone before starting any progress
 - Request for pin, pattern, password, SIM pin